oskariorg/oskari-docs/md/documentation/backend/database-populate.md

 If tables exist the setup file is **NOT** run.
 The setup file can be *FORCED* to run with `oskari.dropdb=true`.
 Setup files ***CAN*** drop DB tables so it's important to know what you are doing, hence the safety measure.

 ## Setup files

+The **preferred content customization method** is to create a custom setup-file.

 You can configure a specific setup file to run by adding a parameter `-Doskari.setup=[setup file under resources/setup]` - defaults to `app-default` (`oskari-server/content-resources/src/main/resources/setup/app-default.json`).
 For example the parameter `-Doskari.setup=create-empty-db` references a setup file located in `oskari-server/content-resources/src/main/resources/setup/create-empty-db.json`.
 The setup file can also be elsewhere in the classpath under `/setup/setupfile.json` path.